Simultaneous inference for generalized linear models with unmeasured confounders: Estimation

 \begin{assumption}[Latent vectors] Assume that the uncorrelated latent factors $\bw_{1}^*,\ldots,\bw_{n}^*$ are i.i.d. $\nu$-sub-Gaussian random vectors with zero means and covariance $\bSigma_w$, such that $C^{-1}\leq \lambda_r(\bSigma_w)\leq \lambda_1(\bSigma_w) \leq C$; and the factor loadings $\bGamma^*$ satisfy that $C^{-1} \leq \lambda_r(p^{-1}\bGamma^*\bGamma^{*\top}) \leq C$ and $\max_{1\leq j\leq p}\|\bgamma_j^*\|_2\leq C$. \end{assumption}

 Like all nonlinear (nonconvex) analyses, the rows of $\bB^*$ and $\bGamma^*$ are assumed to be in a bounded set, as in \Cref{asm:model,asm:latent}.
 The boundedness of the natural parameter $\bTheta^*$ is required to control the tail probability of the response $y$ conditional on observed covariates and latent factors.
 In \Cref{asm:covariate}, the sub-Gaussian assumptions admit the particular case when $x_{i1}=1$ for all $1\leq i\leq n$ so that the intercept can be incorporated into our model.
-In \Cref{asm:latent}, the zero mean condition on $\bW^*$ is to simplify the theoretical analysis, which can be guaranteed if we include the intercept and project $\bZ^*$ onto the linear span of the columns of $[\one_n,\bX]$.
+In \Cref{asm:latent}, the zero-mean condition on $\bW^*$ is to simplify the theoretical analysis, which can be guaranteed if we include the intercept and project $\bZ^*$ onto the linear span of the columns of $[\one_n,\bX]$.
 Finally, the sparsity and boundedness assumptions of $\bB^*$ in \Cref{asm:model}, and the bounded spectrum assumptions of $\bSigma_w$ and $\bGamma^*$ in \Cref{asm:latent} imply the conditions of \Cref{prop:iden-B} with $\tau_p=p$ therein.
-Finally, we note that the assumptions on the projection coefficient $\bD^*$ are less restrictive, as long as $\bTheta^*$ is within a bounded set with high probability.
+These assumptions are relatively lenient on the projection coefficient $\bD^*$, provided they ensure that $\bTheta^*$ remains within a bounded set with high probability.

 \begin{remark}[The number of latent factors] For our theoretical results, we assume the number of latent factors $r$ is known in advance.
 Note that the joint-likelihood-based information criterion (JIC) proposed by \citet{chen2022determining} can be utilized to select the number of latent factors.
 The JIC value is the sum of deviance and a penalty on model complexity: